 By starting your journey from Dhunche, you can also make a full loop trek to Langtang, after which follow Langtang Village and then take a right turn to cross over the Ganjala Pass (5,106 m), which is amongst one of the highest passes located in the Himalayas.

 With close-up and spectacular views of majestic mountains like Langtang Lirung (7,245 m), Langtang Ri (7,205 m) and Dorje Lakpa (6,966 m), all the trekking trails in the Langtang region provide breathtaking views of the Langtang Himalayan ranges.

 During your trek in Langtang, you will also come across lovely monasteries and gompas that constitute a major part of the lives of the local community.

 Trekkers will also have a remarkable chance to enjoy wildlife events as the Langtang trail comes under the perimeter of Langtang National Park.
-Various varieties of rhododendron flowers (the national flower of Nepal) come to life in their thousands during the season of autumn and spring.
+Various varieties of rhododendron flowers (the national flower of Nepal) come to life in their thousands during autumn and spring.

 The fir, oak and rhododendron forests offer a healthy wildlife habitat for wild animals such as snow leopards, Himalayan black bears, rhesus monkeys and even Yetis!

 Langtang is the only location in Nepal where you can have the most number of Red Panda sightings, an endangered species and a Giant Panda relative, have also been reported from the region.